James Millar (Australian actor)

-Notably, he established the enterprise Hope - an unprecedented online development programme for playwrights and composers during the Covid epidemic of 2020 which saw ten new works of theatre developed by a team of 132 creatives.

-WAAPA
+Early life and education

-James Millar studied writing at the University of Technology, Sydney and Performance at the Western Australian Academy of Performing Arts (WAAPA), graduating in 2004.
+Millar earned a degree in writing at the University of Technology Sydney and a degree in performance at the Western Australian Academy of Performing Arts (WAAPA) in 2004.

 While studying in Perth, he was directed and tutored by a number of notable Australian performers such as David King, Tony Sheldon, Nick Enright, Roma Conway, Rhys McConnochie, Adam Cook, John Milson and Nancye Hayes.

-Prior to graduating, he starred in the original recording and premiere performance of Up by Eddie Perfect, Susannah, Spurboard, The Pajama Game, Pacific Overtures (The Reciter), Perfectly Frank, The Crucible, Fiddler on the Roof (as Tevye) and The Wild Party (as Sam).
+Prior to graduating, he starred in the original recording and premiere performance of Up by Eddie Perfect, Susannah, Spurboard, The Pajama Game, Pacific Overtures, Perfectly Frank, The Crucible, Fiddler on the Roof and The Wild Party.

+Career

-While in Western Australia, he also appeared in Morning Melodies at His Majesty's Theatre in Perth, Assassins and Piangere.
+While in Western Australia, Millar also appeared in Morning Melodies at His Majesty's Theatre in Perth, Assassins and Piangere.

-In 2010, Millar and collaborator Peter Rutherford have been commissioned to workshop and produce their third book musical, A Little Touch of Chaos at WAAPA.

-Millar was invited to direct WAAPA's production of Assassins, by the third year Music Theatre students which opened in August 2013.
+In 2010, Millar and collaborator Peter Rutherford were commissioned to workshop and produce their third book musical A Little Touch of Chaos at WAAPA.
+In 2013, Millar was invited to direct WAAPA's production of Assassins, by the third year music theatre students, which opened in August 2013.

-Film and television

 For television, Millar has played roles in Home and Away, Police Rescue, A Country Practice, The Leaving of Liverpool, The Investigators (ABC TV), Water Rats and Neil Armfield's tele-film Naked: Coral Island.

-He was featured in the award-winning film The Eternity Man directed by Julien Temple in 2008.
+He was featured in the 2008 award-winning film The Eternity Man, directed by Julien Temple.

 Cabaret

-Millar completed a degree in Writing at the University of Technology in Sydney, and has subsequently penned a number of original cabaret shows such as Moments of Breathtaking Stupidity which he performed with Verity Hunt-Ballard in both Sydney and Melbourne in 2004, The Story Goes On for Amanda Harrison, Poison Soprano, Ten Things I Hate About Cabaret, Impossible Blonde, and Amelia Cormack's Love For Sale which enjoyed four return seasons.
+Millar has penned a number of original cabaret shows, including Moments of Breathtaking Stupidity which he performed with Verity Hunt-Ballard in both Sydney and Melbourne in 2004; The Story Goes On for Amanda Harrison; Poison Soprano; Ten Things I Hate About Cabaret; Impossible Blonde; and Amelia Cormack's Love For Sale, which enjoyed four return seasons.

 He was also the winner of the 2004 Premiere Cabaret Showcase in Sydney which resulted in the performance of his second cabaret show, Other People's Stories, followed by a tour with celebrated Australian actor Amanda Muggleton in the cabaret Naughty.

-Millar also performed in a vocal trio with fellow actors Ian Stenlake and Scott Irwin called "Bravo".
+Millar performed in a vocal trio with fellow actors Ian Stenlake and Scott Irwin, called Bravo.

-In cabaret circles, he is known for his appearance in ShowQueen Sessions- which toured Sydney and Melbourne.
+In cabaret circles, he is known for his appearance in ShowQueen Sessions which toured Sydney and Melbourne.

 In March 2010, Millar featured in Another Opening Another Show at Chapel off Chapel in Melbourne and ShowStoppers produced by Lisa and David Campbell's company Luckiest Productions.

-Millar joined Doctor Zhivago star Lucy Maunder in a production of Noel and Gertie.
-This production is based on the diaries and letters of Noël Coward and Gertrude Lawrence.
+He joined Doctor Zhivago star Lucy Maunder in a production of Noel and Gertie, based on the diaries and letters of Noël Coward and Gertrude Lawrence.
 It was featured at the Adelaide Cabaret Festival in May 2013.

-In 2013 Millar wrote the cabaret Up Close and Reasonably Personal for Wicked, We Will Rock You star Amanda Harrison. which continues to tour.
+In 2013 Millar wrote the cabaret Up Close and Reasonably Personal for Amanda Harrison. which continues to tour.